nir9/lightwm/README.md

 ### Minimalist Tiling Window Manager for Microsoft Windows

-Video in which I make the POC of this project: https://youtu.be/cuPirXZ6AWo
+Video in which I make the PoC of this project: https://youtu.be/cuPirXZ6AWo

 ## Usage